AJasem/chat/README.md

 ***
 # Simple Chat Application

-Welcome to the Simple Chat Application!
+Simple Chat Application!
 This application leverages React for the user interface, Django for the backend, and Node.js with Socket.IO for real-time communication.
-You can see it live at [chat.ahmads.dev](https://chat.ahmads.dev).
+You can see it live at [chat](https://chat.ahmads.dev).

 ## Project Structure